 The young Lebanese could at least console himself with the fact he had guaranteed his position as the points champion for 2022’s WRC Esports competition.

 Despite non-appearances in Kenya and Estonia, the only other driver to win in 2022 – Japanese rookie Kazuho Iwata (Kazunokota) – still sits third in the championship table.
-His place in the top eight, and therefore a spot at the WRC Esports World Finals, isn’t guaranteed, however.
-The Monte-Carlo and Rally Spain winner may need to make a points-scoring comeback.
+His place in the top eight, and therefore a spot at the WRC Esports World Finals, isn’t guaranteed, however, so the Monte-Carlo and Rally Spain winner may need to make a points-scoring comeback.

 The flowing gravel roads of Rally Finland are up next for the WRC Esports drivers, set between the 29th of July and 1st of August.
-Sometimes known as the ‘Finnish Grand Prix’ thanks to its high average speeds, Rally FInland demands brave corner cutting, often over blind crests.
+Once known as the ‘Finnish Grand Prix’ thanks to its high average speeds, Rally FInland demands bravery and commitment over its blind crests and vertiginous cambers.

 With the Teams and Driver championships settled with two rallies to go, focus switches to the fight for the World Finals positions.
 The battle to be among the top eight is as close as ever, with eighth through 12th separated by only 17 points.
 With one drop score to factor in, there’s still a lot to play for.